bnfour/mx-mods/readme.md

 STGBackgroundOpacity = 33
 ```

-Set to `false` to disable a feature. `AdvLongNoteScoring` controls scoring behavior (if it is enabled by `LongNoteScoring`):
+Set to `false` to disable a feature.

+`AdvLongNoteScoring` controls scoring behavior (if it is enabled by `LongNoteScoring`):
 - `true` to update on every combo tick (advanced scoring, see the third video demo)
 - `false` to update on long note releases (legacy scoring, see the second video demo)

 `STGBackgroundOpacity` controls the opacity of the background art.
-Has no effect if `STGBackground` is disabled.
+Has no effect if `STGBackground` is set to `false`.

 > [!TIP]
 > The mod will notify you if it's configured to do nothing, and can be disabled.